nicholas-long/kb/hacking/to-try-lists/HTTP.md

 - manual inspection (view source)
   - see if the website content plainly discloses anything useful
 - LFI or dir traversal
+  - auth / config files for this & other installed services
   - jhaddix
   - graceful security
   - logs or writable files to poison for LFI